 What have you learned?

 You have learned how to load Graql files, both with the simple loader and as a batch load.
-As a consequence, you should have managed to create your first Grakn knowledge base and load some data into it.
+As a consequence, you should have managed to create your first Grakn knowledge graph and load some data into it.

 Isn’t it exciting?

-The knowledge base is far from complete yet.
+The knowledge graph is far from complete yet.
 In the next lesson you will start learning about the Graql templating language and how to load structured data files into Grakn.
 It is a good idea at this point to have a look at how the various file that we are using look like you can either find them into the VM, if you are confident enough with the command line or you can download them from github and open them with your favourite text editor.